romannjoroge/rust-odyssey/README.md

 println!("{} has come to the hospital with a {}", patient_data.0, patient_data.2);
 ```

+Arrays in Rust behave in a similar way to arrays in other languages just that their size is fixed!

 ## Functions

 Functions are defined with the following format: